 In 2007 the State of California’s mandated reducing water usage by 20% before the year 2020.
 We have already met that goal.
-Now with the City's declaration of Drought Stage 2, which requires 20% reduction for households and a 30% reduction in irrigation for businesses, we continue to look for ways to be more efficient with our water resources in addition to the reductions that have already been achieved.
+In 2014, the City's declaration of Drought Stage 2 and we were able to conserve 29% over 2013.
+We continue to look for ways to be more efficient with our water resources in addition to the reductions that have already been achieved.

 Alternative Water Resources We currently used recycled water in 25% of our parks, including our two golf courses, and even more streetscapes.
 Recycled water is produced at both of the City's wastewater treatment facilities.
 Recycled water has been treated to the highest level required by the California Department of Health Services and is approved for many uses, except drinking.
 Because recycled water is made from water waste and isn't drinkable, it isn't subject to the reductions required from the drought.

 We Need Your Help Although we are part of the City operations, we are also a water customer.
 Which means we are required to achieve the same 30% reduction as business customers in addition to paying the surcharge.
 While we perform regular checks of our irrigations systems, with tens of thousand of sprinkler heads throughout Roseville's streetscapes and 72 parks, we can't be everywhere at once.
 So if you see a broken sprinkler head or waterline, please let us know by emailing (firstname.lastname@example.org) or calling (916) 774-5748 during regular business hours.
 Outside of regular business hours, call us at (916) 746-1274.